Growing Small Businesses Globally - Augusto Carneiro, owner of Nossa Familia Coffee

 The advising sessions helped him realize that he still had more homework to do, but overall it was hugely beneficial.

-“I definitely walked out of there knowing much more, and knowing what support programs are available to entrepreneurs prepare for exporting,” he said.
+“I definitely walked out of there knowing much more, and knowing what support programs are available to entrepreneurs preparing to export,” he said.

 Lloyd Purdy, Vice President of Competitiveness at Greater Portland Inc, praised Carneiro for thinking ahead.
 “He invested time to think critically and strategically about how international markets can grow his business,” Purdy said.
 “That kind of forethought is really crucial to a successful exporting operation.”